 There’s more to minimalism than just block colours.
 It’s about the cut, the design, and the longevity of the item.
-These sustainable brands have nailed minimalism in design and quality, so you can fill your wardrobe with just a few pieces that will outlast many a season.
+These brands have nailed minimalism in design and quality, so you can fill your wardrobe with just a few pieces that will outlast many a season.
+Importantly, they ensure all their garments are made ethically and with the environment in mind.

 Nightwear and lifestyle label Natalija is thoughtfully designed and made in Australia for the effortlessly chic, modern woman.
 The brand is committed to maintaining high ethical, social and environmental standards through all business practices, with manufacturers accredited by Ethical Clothing Australia.
 Each collection is designed with luxurious pure silks (swoon!) known for their longevity, comfort and lustre.

 Each of the Kuwaii pieces feels like a little bit of luxury, and the solid colours and staple patterns mean you can wear them all year round, with layers in winter and accessories in summer.
 Kuwaii is committed to environmental sustainability and ethical production, and keeps everything above board by producing each piece by hand, onshore.

 This brand is the O.G of ethical fashion in Australia.
 Its collections are manufactured 100% onshore using organic and eco-friendly materials and dyes in limited numbers.
 Vege Threads is accredited by Ethical Clothing Australia and prides itself on working with local knitting mills and dye houses.
 The ‘threads’ are a lovely bunch of long lasting, practical yet beautifully designed basics.

 Opting for lighter colours, Bilboa emphasises beautiful shapes with its small collection of ethically made womenswear.
 Subtle patterns add life to otherwise simple colours and cuts.
 Every aspect of Bilboa, from designing, to cutting, to construction is lovingly done by hand, in Byron Bay, Australia.